spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 If you consider some other specific metrics critical, place them in their own group in the canary configuration.
 That allows you to fail the whole canary analysis if there is a problem with one of those specific metrics.
+You can also use the criticality flag on the individual metric.

-## Create a standard, resusable canary config
+## Create a set of standard, resusable canary configs

 Configuring a canary is difficult, and not every developer in your organization will be able to do so.
 Also, if you let all the teams in the org manage their